opentelekomcloud/docs-next/docs/blueprints/by-industry/government/kirchheim-unter-teck-bundesmessenger.md

 # Sovereign Digitalization for the City of Kirchheim unter Teck

-The City of [Kirchheim unter Teck](#about-the-city-of-kirchheim-unter-teck) uses the [BundesMessenger](https://docs.bundesmessenger.info/de/start/overview/) from the Open Telekom Cloud.
+The City of [Kirchheim unter Teck](#about-the-city-of-kirchheim-unter-teck) uses the [BundesMessenger](https://docs.bundesmessenger.info/de/start/overview/) from the T Cloud Public.
 Kirchheim unter Teck has recognized the value of digitalization when it comes to mastering the challenges the city faces.
 With its strong focus on sovereign IT solutions, T-Systems proved to be the right partner for driving the digitalization of government administration forward in Kirchheim unter Teck.

-## BundesMessenger from Open Telekom Cloud
+## BundesMessenger from T Cloud Public

 ### The Challenge